Parable of the Good Samaritan: Art and popular culture

 The parable of the Good Samaritan was one of the most popular in medieval art.
 The allegorical interpretation was often illustrated, with Christ as the Good Samaritan.
 Accompanying angels were sometimes also shown.
 In some Eastern Orthodox icons of the parable, the identification of the Good Samaritan as Christ is made explicit with a halo bearing a cross.

 The numerous later artistic depictions of the parable include those of Rembrandt, Jan Wijnants, Vincent van Gogh, Aimé Morot, Domenico Fetti, Johann Carl Loth, George Frederic Watts, and Giacomo Conti.
 Vincent van Gogh's painting captures the reverse hierarchy that is underscored in Luke's parable.
 Although the priest and Levite are near the top of the status hierarchy in Israel and the Samaritans near the bottom, van Gogh reverses this hierarchy in the painting.

-In his essay Lost in Non-Translation, biochemist and author Isaac Asimov argues that to the Jews of the time there were no good Samaritans; in his view, this was half the point of the parable.
+In his essay Lost in Non-Translation, Isaac Asimov argues that to the Jews of the time there were no good Samaritans; in his view, this was half the point of the parable.
 As Asimov put it, we need to think of the story occurring in Alabama in 1950, with a mayor and a preacher ignoring a man who has been beaten and robbed, with the role of the Samaritan being played by a poor black sharecropper.

 The story's theme is portrayed throughout Marvel's Daredevil.

 The parable of the Good Samaritan is the theme for the Austrian Christian Charity commemorative coin, minted 12 March 2003.
 This coin shows the Good Samaritan with the wounded man, on his horse, as he takes him to an inn for medical attention.
 An older coin with this theme is the American "Good Samaritan Shilling" of 1652.

 Australian poet Henry Lawson wrote a poem on the parable ("The Good Samaritan"), of which the third stanza reads: